Tornado Druid Endgame Build Guide

 - Hired: Varyana

-She offers you a substantial amount of Attack Speed and Movement Speed with her abilities Bloodthirst and Massacre respectively.
+She grants you a considerable amount of Attack Speed and Movement Speed with her abilities Bloodthirst and Massacre respectively.
 Note that the Massacre bonus goes away after 7 seconds of not killing enemies.

 - Reinforcement: Raheir

-Bastion serves as a safety net, boasting an impressive 90% Damage Reduction and applies Unstoppable.
+Bastion serves as a safety net if you become Injured, boasting an impressive 90% Damage Reduction and applies Unstoppable.

 Learn more about Mercenaries and how they work in our dedicated Mercenaries Overview.